worldofmarcus/project-portfolio-5/README.md

 </details><br />

 **2022-11-22**
 * Bug: When creating a new product and adding a price more than 999.999.99 EUR the site crasches during checkout (throws a 500 error / InvalidRequestError).
-This bug was fixed by changing the number of accepted digits in the products model.
+This bug was fixed by changing the number of accepted digits in the products model. **Update** The problem did show up again during the handshake with Stripe.
+I have solved this to lower the number of accepted digits, which works fine for the products on this site.

 <details><summary><b>999.999.99 EUR Checkout Bug</b></summary>